KChigira/taseq/README.md

   --hetero_chi      Threshold value of chi-square when genotyping as hetero.
                     Default value is the threshold for p=0.05 --noise_level     When genotyping as homozygous, minor reads below this ratio will be ignored.
+  -v, --version     show program's version number and exit
+'''
+'''
+taseq_filter -h

-taseq_filter -I <TSV file which is the output of taseq_genotype>
+usage: taseq_filter -I <TSV file which is the output of taseq_genotype>
                     --parent_sample1 <Parent sample expected to be A>
                     --parent_sample2 <Parent sample expected to be B>
                     ...
 options:
-  -I , --input       TSV file which is the output of taseq_genotype.
+  -h, --help         show this help message and exit -I , --input       TSV file which is the output of taseq_genotype.
   --parent_sample1   Parent sample expected to be genotype A.
                      This must be specified if parental lines are included in your samples.